Dr. Chip Hennecy

 Kristy is a true Pawleys Island local.
 She was born in Columbia, SC, but her father grew up in a house on the island and moved the family back to Pawleys when she was 11 years old.
 Kristy moved up to Myrtle Beach after graduating from Waccamaw High School.
 There, she worked as a real estate paralegal for eight years while completing an associates degree in paralegal studies at Horry-Georgetown Technical College and, subsequently, a bachelor of science in political science at Coastal Carolina University.

-After enjoying four years as a stay-at-home-mom, Kristy moved back to Pawleys Island with her husband Dave, who is a PGA Class A certified golf professional, handyman extraordinaire and a lover of anything with wheels, and their two children, J.D. and Allie.
+After enjoying four years as a stay-at-home-mom, Kristy moved back to Pawleys Island with her husband, Dave, and their two children, J.D. and Allie.
 While building their house in Pawleys, Kristy became excited about a new choice in education for her children and began following Coastal Montessori Charter School’s progress.
 When she learned of an administrative opening she knew it would be the perfect position for her.
 With a strong background in administrative work and a love of children, not to mention working where her own children would attend school, it was a perfect fit!

 When she’s not at the school, Kristy enjoys spending time outdoors, reading and baking.

 Tia grew up in northern New Hampshire.
 She received a BA in history with a minor in psychology from the University of NH.
 She is an Army veteran having served overseas in Desert Storm in 1991 as a Military Police Officer.
 She spent 12 years in sports administration as the Associate Director of the NH Interscholastic Athletic Association overseeing high school athletics.
 Prior to moving to Pawleys Island with her husband Chris, she was the Director of Marketing for a cost segregation company and an entrepreneur of a web-based business.